 Note: These the average numbers because each product comes with its own read/write speed features.

-The SSDs like HP S700 Pro 2.5″, Samsung 860 Pro, 870 Evo, and SP A55 are making the best use of the SATA protocol by allowing the users get the sequential read speeds above 550 MB/s.
+The SSDs like HP S700 Pro 2.5″, Samsung 860 Pro, 870 Evo, and SP A55 are making the best use of the SATA protocol by allowing users to get sequential read speeds above 550 MB/s.
 We are going to know about the reasons below in this article.

 What makes an HDD slower than the SSDs?

 HDDs work on the principle of magnetic recording.
 If you open an HDD, you will find one or multiple thin films.
 The number of these magnetic disks will depend on the total storage capacity of your HDD.
-These disks make use of the ferromagnetic material to storage the data on both of its side.
+These disks make use of the ferromagnetic material to store the data on both of its sides.

 Now, for storage purposes, the main principle is to change the magnetization direction where a specific part of that disk surface is utilized to storage thousands of bytes of data.
 This happens bit by bit.